frconor-ebook/meditations/_posts/2025-02-26-the-parable-of-the-mustard-seed.md

 "We are children of God," we\'re told in *The Forge, "*bearers of the only flame that can light up the paths of the earth for souls, of the only brightness which can never be darkened, dimmed, or overshadowed.
+---The Lord uses us as torches, to make that light shine out.
+Much depends on us.
+If we respond, many people will remain in darkness no longer, but will walk instead along paths that lead to eternal life" (J.
+Escrivá, *The Forge*, Point 1).

+We never know the impact of seed ideas on people and nations.
+If we try and get familiar with those key seed ideas---'what is freedom,' for example, 'what is human love?'---then we can plant a seed idea in our family with our example.

+A nun here in Kenya told me a few years ago about how her father, who was a policeman from Hansborough in Dublin, was on duty in the docks sometime in the early 1940s during the Second World War.

+A ship docked there that had a number of refugees from Eastern Europe.
+Many Jews.
+One family who didn\'t know English got off the boat thinking it was Liverpool.
+The boat was destined to go to Liverpool.

+Then the boat left, and they found themselves at the side of the street in the rain.
+He inquired what the problem was, managed to get some understanding out of them, and brought them home to his family, to his house.

+They lived in the front room of his house for a couple of days till he could get them organized.
+He had five children.

+Some Jewish community came along to help them out after a few days.
+One of the children in that family was a girl who eventually became a Sister of Mercy nun and came as a missionary to Kenya and has set up many, many schools in difficult areas of Nairobi.

+She talks about that example of her father, an ordinary policeman on duty in Dublin in the mid-1940s, who just lived out his Christian vocation but planted an incredible seed in the soul of his daughter.

+When Pope Francis came here on a visit a few years ago, she was the one chosen to speak to him, representing all the downtrodden of the country.
+Behind it, she talks about that example of her father.

+The impact of seed ideas and mustard seed examples on the life of our family and of our children can be immense.
+The seed ideas and the power of those ideas, of that body of teaching which is the social doctrine of the Church, can also be immense.

+It has been described as the greatest treasure of the Catholic Church and one of the most unknown treasures.
+Not taught, not learned, not known by so many Catholics.
+It has at its center the dignity of every human person.

+We can know how one idea can change an environment.
+G.K.
+Chesterton says that "fallacies do not cease to be fallacies, just because they become fashionable" (G. K. Chesterton, *Napolean Of Notting Hill*).
+The world is full of fallacies.

+The famous Roman educator Quintilian said clarity of expression lights up the beauty of the world.

+Seed ideas can be expressed with seed words and seed phrases.
+To explain man\'s most elevated thoughts was the great gift of Western philosophy\'s founding fathers, Socrates and Plato.

+We see the importance of words and phrases and the importance of building up our vocabulary in this century of communication.

+We\'re told that Our Lady "kept in mind all these things carefully in her heart" (Luke 2:19,51).

+The angel Gabriel, the words of Jesus, and the events that happened in the course of her life and vocation were like seeds that God planted in her mind, in her heart, in her soul, which continually brought forth immense fruit in the course of her life, a fruit that she continues to shower upon us in her example, both in heaven and in the description of her life here on earth.

+Mary, may you help us to gather all those seeds that God has planted in our heart, in our mind, in our soul, and help us to yield that abundant fruit that you are hoping for from us, so that truly all the birds of the air can come and nest in the branches that those seeds have given rise to.

+*I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
+I ask your help to put them into practice.
+My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

+*In the name of the Father, and of the Son, and of the Holy Spirit.
+Amen.*

+*PKN*